iterative/dvc.org/content/docs/command-reference/remote/add.md

 ```

 `name` and `url` are required.
 The `name` is used to identify the remote and
-should be unique for the project.
+must be unique for the project.

 `url` specifies a location to store your data.
 It can represent a cloud storage
 service, an SSH server, network-attached storage, or even a directory in the